nikwalton/nikwalton/README.md

 My name is Nik and I'm a Washington State University recent graduate in computer science.
 I was president of the ACM club on campus, and put on Hackathons and mentored students about career stuff.
 Now I am working on projects and preparing for my first tech job.
 ### about me
 * 😄 pronouns: He/Him/His
-* 🌱 I’m currently learning Unreal Engine and IOS/Mac development stuff and whatever else I find interesting
+* 🌱 I’m currently learning how to make a raytracer, reviewing for interviews and picking up whatever seems interesting to learn
-* 🖥 What I have been using lately: MacOS, Windows 11 C/C++, Swift, Blender
+* 🖥 What I have been using lately: MacOS, Windows 11, C/C++, Python, Visual Studio and blender
 * 👍 Some of my hobbies are photography (Digital and film), climbing, fencing, music, and gaming

 ### my general toolbox